sarastokes/OCT-tools/README.md

 6. Fit the control points marking the choroid-sclera boundary with a parabola.
 7. Steps 5 and 6 are usually an iterative process completed when enough control points are added to correctly fit the choroid-sclera boundary.
 10. Provide a name for the exported data (works best if this includes the image ID number like `im1`, `im2`, etc).
 This saves .txt files of the extracted boundaries, control points and fit parameters.
 The `OCT` class properties are populated by searching for these files.
 11. To compare two images, use `compareChoroids.m`.
 This function plots the two choroids and optionally computes an x-axis shift value to align the two foveal pits.
 The alignment is just a simple registration of maximum values.
+Alternatively, you can use the `OCT.plotRatio()` to add multiple choroid ratios to a single plot.